CoCoEmo: Composable and Controllable Human-Like Emotional TTS via Activation Steering: Experiments

 Table~\ref{tab:mixed_emotion_eval} reports quantitative results for mixed-emotion control on CREMA-D (ID) and IEMOCAP (OOD) across multiple backbones.
 Applying steering vectors directly to the backbone (CoCoEmo with varying $\alpha$) consistently improves E-SIM, H-Rate, and correlation $\rho$ over no-steering and emotion-control baselines (instruction-based and emotion-vector), demonstrating effective and quantitative mixed-emotion control.
 Speaker similarity (S-SIM) is preserved, and WER remains comparable with only minor degradation.
-N-MOS results further show that perceived speech quality is maintained or even improved, indicating enhanced emotional expressiveness without sacrificing naturalness.
+N-MOS results further show that perceived speech quality is maintained or improved on in-distribution data.
+On OOD data, the slight N-MOS reduction reflects a well-documented expressivity--naturalness trade-off, explicitly calibrated via $\alpha$.

 We further demonstrate that activation steering is a flexible plug-and-play enhancement for existing emotion-control methods (CoCoEmo with Ins/Emo\_V with $\alpha$).
 Adding steering on top of instruction-based or emo\_vector conditioning yields additional gains in TEP, $\rho$, and H-Rate without degrading quality in general.
-While E-SIM increases on CREMA-D over steering alone, we observe a slight decrease on IEMOCAP, which is likely due to the subtler emotional expressions in the IEMOCAP dataset, where overly emotion control reduce the embedding similarity slightly.
+While E-SIM increases on CREMA-D over steering alone, we observe a slight decrease on IEMOCAP, which is likely due to the subtler emotional expressions in the IEMOCAP dataset, where overly emotion control reduces the embedding similarity slightly.
 Overall, activation steering provides an effective and flexible mechanism for mixed-emotion control in hybrid TTS, regardless of whether original emotion conditioning is present.
+We also compare with EmoSteer-TTS~\citep{xie2025emosteer}, the only comparable training-free method, which steers the flow-matching module; CoCoEmo achieves comparable and stronger mixed-emotion control while better preserving speaker similarity (Appendix~\ref{app:emosteer_comparison}).
+We further verify that simultaneous steering in both SLM and flow-matching modules degrades performance, confirming the advantage of targeted SLM steering (Appendix~\ref{app:joint_steering}).